Leeds England, UK Travel Guide

 An impressive natural limestone amphitheater, featured in films like Harry Potter.

-A take a walk to the top reveals an unique limestone pavement, presenting breathtaking views.
+A walk to the top reveals an unique limestone pavement, featuring magnificent views.